Evaluating $n$-Gram Novelty of Language Models Using Rusty-DAWG: Lower Bound on Novelty Without Duplication

 \subsection{Warmup: Always Nondeterministic Case}

+Let $\mathbbm{1}[\cdot]$ be an indicator, and we will use subscripts (e.g., $X_i$ or $d_i$) to indicate elements of strings.

 Say that we sample a corpus $C$ of strings from some distribution $p$ and then denote by $\mathcal D_n$ the set of all $n$-grams in $C$.
 We then let $X$ be a random string of length $n$ sampled from $p$.
 We say that $X$ is $n$-novel if $X \not\in \mathcal D_n$ and we are interested in analyzing this probability.
-The probability of this event is:
+This event is the complement of the events where $X$ is any particular $n$-gram from $C$, so its probability is

 By the union bound,